aktnk/onvif-web-viewer/README.md

 For UVC cameras, `ptz`, `discovery`, `timeSync`, and `remoteAccess` will be `false`.

 #### `POST /api/cameras/:id/stream/start`
 Starts the FFmpeg process to convert the camera's stream to HLS.
-Works for both ONVIF (RTSP input) and UVC (V4L2 input) cameras.
+Works for all camera types:
+- **ONVIF**: RTSP input with `-c:v copy` (no re-encoding, low CPU usage)
+- **UVC Direct**: V4L2 input with libx264 encoding (higher CPU usage)
+- **UVC_RTSP**: RTSP input with libx264 re-encoding for proper keyframes

 Returns the relative URL of the HLS playlist (e.g., `/streams/1/index.m3u8`).

 #### `POST /api/cameras/:id/stream/stop`
 Stops the FFmpeg process for the specified camera.

 #### `POST /api/cameras/:id/recording/start`
 Starts a new recording for the specified camera.
-Works for both ONVIF and UVC cameras.
+Works for all camera types:
+- **ONVIF**: RTSP to MP4 with `-c:v copy` (low CPU)
+- **UVC Direct**: V4L2 to MP4 with libx264 encoding (higher CPU, exclusive device access)
+- **UVC_RTSP**: RTSP to MP4 with `-c:v copy` (low CPU, allows simultaneous streaming)

 The video is saved as an MP4 file on the server.

+**Note**: For UVC Direct cameras, streaming and recording cannot run simultaneously due to V4L2 device exclusivity.
+Use UVC_RTSP mode to enable simultaneous operations.

 #### `POST /api/cameras/:id/recording/stop`
 Stops an in-progress recording and finalizes the MP4 file.
 Automatically generates a thumbnail from the recording.